 Brush your teeth for two minutes, twice a day (after each meal is even better)

 Visit your dentist at least once during pregnancy

 A preventive examination with your dentist in Framingham is not only safe during pregnancy, it is highly recommended.
 Not visiting the dentist can leave you at a high risk of developing the problems that can put your or your baby’s health at risk.

 During the appointment, we will take special care to ensure that you are completely safe and comfortable.
 We won’t take X-rays unless they are totally necessary, and if we do, a protective lead covering will provide extra protection.
 Our hygiene team will remove plaque and tartar and polish the tooth enamel to help it really sparkle.
 If you need additional preventive care or basic restorative treatment, we will not hesitate to perform it to ensure you smile happily and healthily throughout your pregnancy and into new motherhood.

 If you have additional questions about how you can keep your smile healthy throughout pregnancy, we invite you to get in touch with your Framingham dentist.
 Routine care and attention throughout the next nine months will keep your smile on track to ensure you welcome your new baby with top-notch oral health!

-Dr. Mark Fried, Dr. Julie Werman, and Dr. Sarah D. Shih offer superior dental care from the comfort of their state-of-the-art office.
-To learn more about how pregnancy can affect oral health or to schedule an appointment, you are invited to contact the practice at 508-872-9339.
+Dr. Mark Fried, Dr. Julie Werman, Dr. Maria Thomas and Dr. Erin Breen offer superior dental care from the comfort of their state-of-the-art office.
+To learn more about how pregnancy can affect oral health or schedule an appointment, you are invited to contact the practice at 508-872-9339.